CPF Special Accounts for those 55 and above to be closed starting Jan after Bill passes

 There will also be changes to the Home Protection Scheme (HPS), an insurance scheme that protects CPF members and their loved ones from losing their HDB flats in the event of the member’s death, terminal illness or total permanent disability.

-Currently, members are covered at a standard premium rate if they are assessed to be generally in good health, even if they have pre-existing health conditions.f
+Currently, members are covered at a standard premium rate if they are assessed to be generally in good health, even if they have pre-existing health conditions.

 However, around 1.3 per cent or 1,400 HPS applicants are rejected annually due to pre-existing health conditions based on factors such as overall severity, prognosis, control of the health condition, and the member’s health risk profile.